-- The primary timing source is provided using WR through interface wr0.
-It can failover to a secondary timing source provided using WR through interface wr1. - "The ethernet ports (i.e., eth0 & eth1) are configured as PTP masters.
+- The primary timing source is provided using WR through interface wrO.
+It can failover to a secondary timing source provided using WR through interface wr1. - " All ports except wrO and wr1 are configured as PTP slaves.

 This preset targets critical devices used as last hop with PTP.
 The primary timing source is provided using WR through interface wr0.
 It can failover to a secondary timing source provided using WR through interface wr1.